Pipe Inspection is a continuous process during manufacturing. Different types of inspection and testing are performed

 Pipe Dimension Inspection

-Dimension inspection of the pipe is carried out based on the Dimension Standard, the final dimension of the pipe must confirm the following standard or it should be as specified in the purchaser’s specification.
+Dimension inspection of the pipe is carried out based on the Dimension Standard.
+The pipe’s final dimension must confirm the following standard, or it should be as specified in the purchaser’s specification.

-- For Welded and Seamless Wrought Steel Pipe dimensional requirements are cover in ASME B36.10
+- For Welded and Seamless Wrought Steel Pipe, dimensional requirements are covered in ASME B36.10.

 - For Stainless Steel Pipe, dimensional requirements are covered in ASME B36.19.

-During a dimensional inspection, following to be confirmed with standard
+During a dimensional inspection, the following is to be confirmed with the standard.

 - Ovality &